 In contrast, a membership plan that seeks donors is very different.
 With this plan, your goal is to find and invite “True Hearts” and “Actualizes Me” on Karen’s Membership Motivation chart, or the left-hand intrinsic motivation side.
 That is, you appeal to people who join because they want to support your mission and who have their own intrinsic motivations to do so.
 You seek people who want to support your mission.
 Their membership is in essence a donation—with benefits.

-On the surface these two approaches have a lot of similarity.
+On the surface, these two approaches have a lot of similarities.
 The differences are your objective, your audience, and what you want to achieve, besides income.

 Why Does It Matter?